noahcoffey/HypeAgent/README.md

 pnpm run cli:run
 ```

-By default, state persists to `.hypeagent/state.json` and updates are written to `updates/`.
+By default, state persists to `.hypeagent/state.json` and the selected publisher writes to `updates/`.
 Customize with env vars above.

 ### AI summarization (optional)